Queen Insu: Authorship

-Queen Insu authored of the Naehun (Instructions for women) in 1475.
+Queen Insu authored the Naehun (Instructions for women) in 1475.
 This books appears as a Confucian morality guidebook for women, describing appropriate behavior in accordance with Confucian ideals.
 It can also be read as a manifesto describing self-cultivation as the most appropriate behavior for a women, endorsing the political activities of the author.

 With the exception of a few poems, this book is the first known book written by a woman in Korea.